DoubleClass/GMM/README.md

 Then set the downloaded vicuna folder path [here](minigpt4/configs/models/minigpt4_vicuna0.yaml) and the initial checkpoint [here](train_configs/minigpt4_stage2_finetune.yaml#L9)

 ### EVA_VIT_G
-The code will automatically downloading the eva_vit_g.pth, we alse put it [here](https://pan.baidu.com/s/1kyc6gp7f2CXkocljhERKVg?pwd=2mux), you can manually download it and put it in the cache dir
+The code will automatically downloading the eva_vit_g.pth, we alse put it [here](https://pan.baidu.com/s/1kyc6gp7f2CXkocljhERKVg?pwd=2mux), you can manually download it and put it in the cache dir: `.cache/torch/hub/checkpoints`

 ### bert-base-uncased
-The code will automatically downloading this, but in case you don't have access to huggingface, we also put it [here](https://pan.baidu.com/s/1XzAidcFinjsNxdz58M465w?pwd=b98f), you can manually download it and alse put it in cache dir
+The code will automatically downloading this, but in case you don't have access to huggingface, we also put it [here](https://pan.baidu.com/s/1XzAidcFinjsNxdz58M465w?pwd=b98f), you can manually download it and alse put it in cache dir: `.cache/huggingface/hub/models--bert-base-uncased`
 ### datasets
 #### ImageNet-R
 You can download it [here](https://people.eecs.berkeley.edu/~hendrycks/imagenet-r.tar)